 - Seal the edge on running plays

-- Pass protect against defensive ends
+- Pass protection against defensive ends

 - Lead block on sweeps and screen passes